Setup Central Instance Infra

 This page provides the step-by-step process for setting up the central-instance infra.

-with admin access to provision EKS Service, you can always subscribe to a free AWS account to learn the basics and try, but there is a limit to , for this demo you need to have a commercial subscription to the EKS service.
+AWS account with admin access to provision EKS Service, you can always subscribe to a free AWS account to learn the basics and try, but there is a limit to what is offered as free, for this demo you need to have a commercial subscription to the EKS service.

-Install on your local machine which helps you interact with the Kubernetes cluster
+Install kubectl on your local machine which helps you interact with the Kubernetes cluster

-Install that helps you package the services along with the configurations, environments, secrets, etc into a
+Install Helm that helps you package the services along with the configurations, environments, secrets, etc into a kubernetes manifests

-Install which helps you authenticate your connection from your local machine so that you should be able to deploy DIGIT services.
+Install AWS IAM Authenticator which helps you authenticate your connection from your local machine so that you should be able to deploy DIGIT services.

-Use the credentials provided for the Terraform () to connect to your AWS account and provision the cloud resources.
+Use the AWS IAM User credentials provided for the Terraform (Infra-as-code) to connect to your AWS account and provision the cloud resources.

 You'll get a Secret Access Key and Access Key ID.
 Save them safely.